 A healthy dose of caution will minimize your risk of being a victim of data/identify theft or malicious attack.
 Consider the following as you decide to use public WiFi and other open networks.

 - Be sure you are connecting to the location’s actual WiFi network, not a network with a similar name.
 The actual network name is normally posted on signs around your location or in the conference proceedings.

 - Look for “the lock” on sites you need to log into to use.
+The lock icon will appear in Chrome in the lefthand corner of the browser address bar.
 This means at least your username and password are being encrypted, which will help keep them from being stolen.
 The information you are retrieving or adding to the site can still be intercepted.